tappa-org/tappa-org.github.io/_projects/poster_session.md

 ---
-title: "AI-focused poster sessions & get-together"
+title: "Pre-Conference Poster Sessions & Get-Together"
 ---

-Project led by Cagatay Yildiz.
+Project led by Çağatay Yıldız.

-Cagatay has been organizing poster sessions two times a year where members of the Tübingen AI scene can present their newly published work.
-Active discussions with TAPPA members are shaping future events, making them more appealing to a wider audience  and encouraging the presentation of work that is in the making.
+Çağatay is currently organizing biannual pre-conference poster sessions where members of the Tübingen AI research environment can present their newly published work.
+Active discussions with TAPPA members are shaping future events.
+As an example, we are currently discussion to provide opportunities to discuss work in progress.

+If you enjoyed previous versions of these poster sessions, have suggestions how to further improve them or would like to join the organizing team, please let us know!